liao961120/slides-old/README.md

 [![Build Status](https://travis-ci.org/liao961120/slides.svg?branch=master)](https://travis-ci.org/liao961120/slides)

 This repo is dormant now.
-It is a cool idea to build & print slides on Travis, but besides this, there is no other utilities.
+It is a cool idea to build & print slides on Travis, but besides this, there are no other utilities.
 I now manage my slides at https://github.com/liao961120/slides.

 # Repo for Slides